sanger-bentley-group/deep_seq_analysis/README.md

-# Run mash, read subsampling and the mSWEEp pipeline on Sanger farm
+# Run mash, read subsampling and the mSWEEP pipeline on Sanger farm
 ```
 cd ../scripts
 ```